davidbeesley/ascii-art/README.md

 ## Algorithms
 ### Silo
 Maps text to a silhouette.
 Does not break works across lines or gaps.
-Requires an input image and text file.
-Outputs an image.
+Requires an input imageWrapper and text file.
+Outputs an imageWrapper.

 #### Light Prince